JasonToups/algorithms-the-game/binary-search/binary-search.md

 Imagine you are in a technical interview, either as the interviewer or the applicant, and you are about to tackle the live-coding portion of the interview.

 This can be an awkward situation for both parties.
 Anything you can do to help communicate your goals & priorities during this process is greatly appreciated by your coding partner.
+## Contestants Row
+For our technical challenge today, we are going to pretend that we are in Contestants Row on The Price I$ Right, and we are bidding on a fabulous prize.

+### Goals
+You must find the **number** in the array of numbers that is *closest to the prize value*, without going over.

+If all of the bids are *over the prize value*, return -1.

+### Inputs:
+- number - *prize value*
+- array of numbers - *bids on the prize*

+### Output:
+- number - *closest number to the prize value*

 ## Arrays of Numbers in Interviews
 **Binary searches** can be helpful when approaching a *sortable array of numbers*.
 They can *improve runtime* over a linear approach, since there should be fewer iterations before returning the result.